shivatomar2183/Azure-AI-ML-Workathon/README.md

 ## Start exploring the AI-ML services
 1. Start by exploring the standalone services first.
 Explore & try out each feature as shown in the workshop.
 2. Perform the Homework exercises
 3. Move to the End-to-End use cases.
-Make sure to have explored the standalone services prior to starting off with exploring the End-to-End workshops since these have been built considering that you are comfortable with the workflow of the Cognitive Services.
+Make sure to have explored the standalone services prior to starting off with exploring the End-to-End workshops since these have been built considering that you are comfortable with the workflow of the cognitive Service in silos.

+# Get your doubts clarified!

+In case you come across any errors or queries, reach out to us through this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR2bJ5wYYkfBIq-lJri4HVRxUNERFR1o3S0ZCUlRaVTVCNVlBTTdDTVUyTS4u)